Walden University: African American student population

 Walden University graduates a high number of Black/African American students.
 Between 2011 and 2015, it awarded the highest number of doctoral degrees to Black students out of universities in the United States, followed by Howard University.
 According to the NCSES's 2020 Survey of Earned Doctorates, Walden University granted doctorates to 1,383 Black or African American students between 2016 and 2020.
 This was the highest number of Black doctoral recipients granted by a U.S. university during that period and represented about 37% of the 3,726 total doctoral students that graduated from Walden during that same period.

 In January, 2022, the civil rights law firm Relman Colfax and the National Student Legal Defense Network filed a class-action lawsuit against Walden University that alleges that Walden engages in “reverse redlining” by targeting its advertisements to Black and female students while misrepresenting the costs and credit hours required for its doctoral degrees.
+On October 17, 2024, a settlement of $28,500,000 was approved by the Maryland District Court to be paid out to eligible former students.

 Institutional finances

 Walden University is a certified Benefit Corporation.

 As of 2016, it received more than 75% of its income from the US government, including more than $750 million a year for graduate student loans, the largest amount for any US college.
-Walden University has been under "heightened cash monitoring" from the US Department of Education since 2016.
+Walden University has been under heightened cash monitoring from the US Department of Education since 2016.